I’ve been watching a lot of Youtube videos about minimalism and reading many minimalists’ blogs lately, trying to find new ways to save money.

 For me, I’ve kept a lot of my clothes for the past 10 years.
 If I know I have something to wear for a certain occasion no matter how long I’ve had it, I’m less like to buy new.

 I have some shirts that are a bit torn or socks that have holes in them.
-I just use thread and needles to fix them up and continue to wear them like nothing happened.
+I just use thread and needles to mend them and continue to wear them like nothing happened.

 That’s how I’ve been able to make full use of a lot of the old clothes that I have and don’t feel the need to throw them away.